theendercore/ExperiencedEquipment/README.md

 # How can I customize it?
 Since the mod depends on Fzzy config.
 You can just open the config menu and change all the values you want.

+The mod has 3 config options:
+- Equipment Levels - This is a big list of item to level mappings
+- Enable tooltip
+- Tooltip color

 # Updates?
 Ports to _X_ version or _X_ loader?
 No. I won't do much more than bug fixes for this mod.
 But if you really like this mod and want it ported.
 Here is my ko-fi: [https://ko-fi.com/theendercore/commissions](https://ko-fi.com/theendercore/commissions)

 [![Kinetic Partner Banner](https://raw.githubusercontent.com/theendercore/EndAssets/refs/heads/main/kinetic_banner.png)](https://billing.kinetichosting.net/aff.php?aff=853)